antwanvdm/daily-1mb-message/README.md

 documents that could be stored in the VectorStore.
 Via a simple express route questions can be asked from the main PHP application that is connected to the Telegram bot.

+### Challenge: Reply chat questions with voice

+Instead of only receiving chat answers in text, we also would like to receive voice responses.
+I ended up creating two different bot commands to choose between voice and text.
+The biggest challenge was finding an efficient way to handle the audio input.
+I hoped I could directly send the audio response from the Google API to the Telegram endpoint, but I first needed to store the file locally.
+To prevent overload of audio files I stored 1 default file which will always contain the last chat response.

 ## Example chats